neuschaefer/reform-handbook/src/source/parts.rst

 System Controller
 -----------------

 Independent from the main processor module, a low-power processor sits on MNT Reform's motherboard.
-The NXP LPC11U24 is a 32-bit ARM Cortex-M0 processor that uses very little power and is always on as long as there is battery or wall power in the system.
+The NXP LPC11U24 is a 32-bit ARM Cortex-M0 processor that uses very little power and is always on as long as there is battery or wall power present.
 We call this processor the System Controller.

 The System Controller runs a program in an endless loop that has the following jobs: